 Is betting on football profitable is a question we get asked a lot.
-Like in all forms of betting, some punters will make a profit, but even more will make a loss.
+Like in all forms of betting, some punters will make a profit, but even more, will make a loss.
 Of those that make a profit, some will make a profit from luck, though luck tends to run out eventually.
 Those that make regular long-term profits from football tend to put in a lot of hard work.
-They also understand the importance of value, as well as understanding why having a staking plan and a betting bank are crucial to long-term success.
+They also understand the importance of value, as well as understanding why having a staking plan and a betting bank is crucial to long-term success.

 Start With A Staking Plan And A Betting Bank